2nd December 2020

 Part Two.
 Berlin.
 November 1993

-Chris decided to take the S-Bahn four stops east from Shönhauser Allee instead of the usual, quicker U-Bahn, to get home.
+Chris, leaving Ute’s flat, decided to take the S-Bahn four stops east from Shönhauser Allee instead of the quicker U-Bahn, to get home.
 He needed to be above ground, to be able to look out of windows, see sky and open spaces.
 He felt so claustrophobic.

 He genuinely loved having his friends to visit, but the timing couldn’t have been worse.
 Why did they all have to come at once ?
 Though he remained positive about his flat’s shortcomings, he knew it wasn’t adequate to deal with the needs of people used to basic western standards.
 Again, one guest at a time would have been fine, but there had been four recently and even now there were still two people crashing on his floor.
 He thought of Samuel Johnson’s famous aphorism, how guests are like fish; they begin to smell after three days, but in a flat with no bathroom, those three days dwindled to one.

-Nuno had just been too much trouble.
+Nuno was being too much trouble.
 Ute wouldn’t even speak about him, and he wasn’t welcome back at Biberkopf, so what to do ?
 It’s not as if they were especially close.
 Another one just after a cheap holiday.
 Then again, he had almost beaten the crap out of Ross and for that, he should surely be awarded freedom of the city, or at least the flat.

 Richard was happy doing his own thing.
 He was here for the whole month, so he couldn’t expect Chris to spend every night with him.
 Besides, they needed time apart, so that they could have things to talk about.